 Art in Public Places

 The Art in Public Places Program is Prince George’s County Government’s only public art program that contributed to the place-making and aesthetic significance of the Capital Improvement Projects.
 It is a percent-for-art initiative that integrates unique and significant works-of-art into new and substantial renovated County buildings as part of the construction cost of a facility.
 The public art process involves community and facility stakeholders, artists, construction professionals, local government officials and is overseen by a volunteer County Council/County Executive appointed board.
-It is administered through the Office of Central Services, Office of the Director, Construction Division.

 The administrative staff within the Office of the Director supports the Director and Deputy Directors.
 This staff assists in the execution of day-to-day and special projects by ensuring proper oversight and adherence to County policies and procedures.